waterlock/waterlock-google-auth/README.md

 }
 ```

-...and then add a `fieldMap` object within the facebook authMethod in your `waterlock.js` config file which matches your model's fields to facebook's fields.
+...and then add a `fieldMap` object within the google authMethod in your `waterlock.js` config file which matches your model's fields to google's fields.

 ```js
 authMethod: [